entrifis/gustav/README.md

 I do not override, bypass, or interfere with your tools or setup.
 I sit quietly and elegantly on top of your workflow, following your lead.

-I’m already hard at work in a commercial, multi-platform monorepo — and I must say, with tremendous success.
+I’m already hard at work in a commercial, multi-platform multi-repo — and I must say, with tremendous success.

 ---